ISISComputingGroup/ibex_developers_manual/Increase-VM-memory.md

 5) Restart the VM and check that the memory has indeed increased (and that all still works).

 ### Log onto the server
 All administration of the Hyper-V system and system settings should be done from the local "Administrator" account for the server (NDHDETECT\Administrator).
-The password is in the usual place and the remote desktop logon should be done explicitly to ensure that the logon is not to another account by explicitly asking for a prompt. i.e.
+The password is in the usual place and the remote desktop log on should be done explicitly to ensure that the log on is not to another account by explicitly asking for a prompt. i.e.

 `mstsc /v:ndhdetect /admin /prompt`

-the `/admin` should ideally be used as it is possible to have more than one concurrent logon on a server and it is always good to be able to get back to the same session (there is only one /admin session).
+the `/admin` should ideally be used as it is possible to have more than one concurrent log on on a server and it is always good to be able to get back to the same session (there is only one /admin session).

 ### Check there will be sufficient free disk space on the C: Drive
 The space taken by the running VM on the C: drive will be increased by the amount of extra memory allocated to the machine.
 So, for example if the machine was 8GB going to 14GB it will take up another 6GB on the system drive.
 Ensure that the expansion will not take the C: drive below the minimum of 20GB.